-22. Budget: School Department - \$35,000 Title: Loker - Furniture Replacement Project Advocate(s): Chair, School Committee, Public Buildings Director, Facilities Dept. • year plan to replace classroom furniture throughout the in 6 classrooms with new student and teacher desks and Justification : The current furniture is 20-25 years old.
-Classroom furniture has a useful life of 20-25 years.
-The replacement furniture would be similar to existing furniture but would be ergonomically correct and appropriate for current use.
-It would help improve the classroom environment.
-Relationship to General Plan: Regular replacement of equipment.
+22. Budget: School Department - \$35,000 Title: Loker - Furniture Replacement Project Advocate(s): Chair, School Committee, Public Buildings Director, Facilities Dept. · year plan to replace classroom furniture throughout the in 6 classrooms with new student and teacher desks and • ars old.
+Classroom furniture has a useful life of 20-25 years. isting furniture but would be ergonomically correct and we the classroom environment.
+Relationship to General Plan: Regular replace ement of equipment.
 History: Initial request Schedule: FY2016 In the 5 Year Capital Plan?
 Yes Source of Funds: Borrowing Request: \$35,000